 Take advantage of practice opportunities

-Many high schools will offer students the opportunities to do practice interviews for a variety of different reasons, including college admission interviews.
+Many high schools will offer students the opportunities to do practice interviews and give college interview tips.
 This is normally organized through the guidance office or transition specialist.
-I also had teachers that would hold practice interviews with students and allow them to practice, which was invaluable as I learned how to do well with interviews.
+I also had teachers that would hold practice interviews with students and allow them to practice.
+This was invaluable as I learned how to do well with interviews.

 Look at sample questions

-Some colleges may provide questions ahead of time for students, or at least have a list of sample questions on their website.
+Some colleges may provide college interview tips or questions ahead of time for students.
+At the very least, they may have a list of sample questions on their website.
 Write out your answers before the interview, but don’t read your answers off the page, just let the conversation flow naturally.

-While they may tell you that there is no dress code, it never hurts to dress nicely, even if it’s just casual.
-For one of my interviews, I wore jeans with a nice top, infinity scarf, and flats, never once feeling out of place.
+While they may tell you that there is no dress code, it never hurts to dress nice.
+For one of my interviews, I wore jeans with a nice top, infinity scarf, and flats.
 For my other interview, I wore a cotton knee length dress with wide straps and flats again.

 Don’t be intimidated by the interviewer

+This is one of the most important college interview tips.
 The people who interviewed me were advisors at the colleges in different departments and typically candidates for a master’s program.
-They are not meant to be intimidating or out to get you, they want to learn more about you and help you imagine yourself at the college.
+They are not meant to be intimidating or out to get you.
+They want to learn more about you and help you imagine yourself at the college.

 Should I disclose my disability?

 I decided to note that I had low vision in one of my interviews, since it had impacted my academics.
 Because the college did not have a reputation for being accessible to people with vision impairments, I think this actually scared the interviewer a bit, and may have been a contributing factor into why I didn’t get into the program.
 For the other interview, I disclosed my low vision in passing and was not asked any further questions about it.
-I think it all depends on the college’s general attitude about disability- read these ten questions to ask when choosing a college here.
+I think it all depends on the college’s general attitude about disability.

 Don’t go bashing teachers

 There’s no reason for teachers you hate to come up in an interview, ever.
-Talk about the teachers that have influenced you and allowed you to become the student you are today, and keep it positive.
+Talk about the teachers that have influenced you and allowed you to become the student you are today.
 If you must talk about teachers that you disliked for some reason, mention the things you learned from having them and refrain from using harsh language.

 Share what you are passionate about

 There’s a lot of students who played on a sports team, played an instrument, or were on the honor roll.
 Talk about what makes you unique and different than the other students.
 Mention how you play an obscure instrument, volunteer at a museum or other cool place, work at an internship, or have a certification.
-The most asked about item in my college interviews was my Microsoft Office Specialist Master Certification- read more about that here.
+The most asked about item in my college interviews was my Microsoft Office Specialist Master Certification.

-Interviewers are looking for people that are connected to the world around them, both in terms of history and in terms of current events.
+Interviewers are looking for people that know about the world around them.
+This means knowing history and current events.
 One of the questions I was asked was “if you could have dinner with any historical figure, who would it be?”
 I remember the interviewer was very impressed with my answer of Frida Kahlo, and told me that so many students had chosen people like Marilyn Monroe or George Washington.
 During my interview, we also talked about topics related to education, policy, and the future of technology.

 It’s better to have difficult goals than no goals at all

 College interviews are not as scary as they may sound, and every student should take the opportunity to participate in one.
-It’s a great addition to your college application, too!
+It’s a great addition to your college application, too.
+With these college interview tips, I’m sure you’ll do great!